RISE FOR FIVE-A-SIDE.

 The football phenomenon that is delivering the promise and ambition of amateur football

-Furthermore the lack of sports funding, ageing public facilities and some very public peak body in-house fighting only add to a fundamental shift in how we consume sporting activities as a society.
+Furthermore, the lack of sports funding, ageing public facilities and some very open peak body in-house fighting only add to a fundamental shift in how we consume sporting activities as a society.

 Five-a-side games are now reinvigorating what football means to the individual.